 - Complete any repairs.

-- Clean with alcohol, and tape test.
+- Clean and tape test.

 - Start with any areas that have tufting, buttons, tacks, different-colored panels, piping or seams and any finished repairs.
 Then graduate to broader surfaces.